Helen Frankenthaler Foundation Inc

 Overview

-The Foundation's mission centers on promoting greater public interest in and understanding of the visual arts while preserving Frankenthaler's artistic legacy.
+The Foundation's mission centres on promoting greater public interest in and understanding of the visual arts while preserving Frankenthaler's artistic legacy.
 It supports educational and research initiatives advancing contemporary painting practice and the academic study of modern art history, with particular emphasis on higher education and opportunities for living artists.
-Since 2020, the Foundation has expanded its philanthropic focus to include social impact philanthropy, notably through its groundbreaking climate initiative for arts organizations.
+Since 2020, the Foundation has expanded its philanthropic focus to include social impact philanthropy, notably through its groundbreaking climate initiative for arts organisations.

 Funding Priorities

-Grant Programs
+Grant Programmes

 • Catalyst Grants: up to $15,000 (first actions, small spaces, quick-turnaround projects)